MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-access/da-always-on-vpn-migration/da-always-on-migration-overview.md

 Many DirectAccess deployment scenarios and options exist, so your implementation is likely to be different from the one described here.
 If so, refer to [Feature mapping between DirectAccess and Always On VPN](../vpn/vpn-map-da.md) to determine the Always On VPN feature set mapping for your current additions, and then add those features to your configuration.
 Also, you can refer to the [Always On VPN enhancements](../vpn/always-on-vpn/always-on-vpn-enhancements.md) to add options to your Always On VPN deployment.

 >[!NOTE]
 >For nondomain-joined devices, there are additional considerations, such as certificate enrollment.
-For details, see [Remote Access Always On VPN Deployment Guide for Windows Server and Windows 10](https://docs.microsoft.com/windows-server/remote/remote-access/vpn/always-on-vpn/deploy/always-on-vpn-deploy).
+For details, see [Always On VPN Deployment for Windows Server and Windows 10](../vpn/always-on-vpn/deploy/always-on-vpn-deploy.md).

 ### Deployment scenario feature list